denten-books/plain-text/2-device.md

 thing becomes a thought and the other way around.
 The intellectual history of the Turing machine leads us to a series of thought experiments about the nature of such transformations.
 The question of technique returns to haunt contemporary poetics.
-In the process of reading the book escapes the interpreter's grasp as a thing, presenting itself only as an idea.
-In asking "How is it made?" we arrest the advance of symbolism, in an attempt to find the thing behind the process of signification.
+In the process of reading, the book escapes the interpreter's grasp as a thing, presenting itself only as an idea.
+In asking "How is it made?" we arrest the advance of symbolism in an attempt to find the thing behind the process of signification.
 This process ultimately ends at the medium, which today has the added property of being simulated.
 The paper page contains no internal states to speak of.
 Signification therefore proceeds from the surface inscription towards the reader.
 Reading, as Moreno reminds us, is already an invasive procedure.
-Absent human contact, we take on the mental states of others through vehicle that convey a remote kind of agency, displaced in time and space.
-It shall be held in view all the more because the electronic book, unlike paper, does contain internal states of its own which further interject in the process of signification, transmission, and translation.
-How is it made, becomes the question not only for poetics but also for the tactics of reading.
+Absent human contact, we take on the mental states of others through a vehicle that conveys a remote kind of agency, displaced in time and space.
+It should be held in view all the more because the electronic book, unlike paper, does contain internal states of its own which further interject in the process of signification, transmission, and translation.
+How is it made, becomes the question not only for poetics but also for the political tactics of reading.

 The question of technique ultimately seeks to expose the rules of symbolic transference between at least three discrete systems: one inorganic, the book,